-And people want stricter privacy guarantees when it comes to the collection, use, and dissemination of their personal details.
+The people have spoken.
+They want stricter privacy guarantees when it comes to the collection, use, and dissemination of their personal details.

-The problem is that getting useful datasets means less privacy, but guaranteeing privacy means either less data, or stripping datasets to the point they are no longer useful.
+Traditionally the problem has been that compiling useful data sets requires infringing on people’s personal information, but guaranteeing privacy means either smaller or lower quality data sets, or stripping them of information to the point they are no longer useful.

 How can we increase both data utility and privacy?